walthersmith/Hangman/README.md

 # Hangman
-This Hangman Game is create  as  the last  challenge  for a python course  called  "Curso de Python Intermedio: Comprehensions, Lambdas y Manejo de Errores"
+This Hangman Game is create  is  the last  challenge  for a python course  called
+"Curso de Python Intermedio: Comprehensions, Lambdas y Manejo de Errores" in [PLATZI](https://platzi.com/cursos/python-intermedio/)